prem-muthedath/unit-conversion/README.md

   - does not handle stuff such as unit conversion of areas, volumes, as well as celsius-to-fahrenheit conversion, or conversion of units related through complex formula or mathematical equations.
-  - conversions at this time are limited to those between units defined in the `Unit` data type.
+  - conversions at this time limited to those between units defined in the `Unit` data type.

 GHC version: 8.10.4, cabal 3.40